 All month long, Bumkins is celebrating the amazing benefits of breastfeeding and pledging our support to all you wonderful mamas.
-Read on for pumping and breastfeeding tips from Bumkins social media manager and new mom, Nadya.
-Plus ways you can join in on the celebration and show your support!
+Read on for pumping and breastfeeding tips from Bumkins' social media manager and new mom, Nadya.
+Plus, find ways you can join in on the celebration and show your support!

 Happy World Breastfeeding Week to all you strong + amazing mamas. 💕

-On my first day of work at Bumkins, I whispered to a coworker asking whether the women’s bathroom was an ‘ok’ place for me to pump–within less than 15 minutes another colleague had created a private space for me and posted a ‘Lactation Station, Do Not Disturb’ sign on the door. ⠀
+On my first day at Bumkins, I whispered to a coworker asking whether the women's bathroom was an 'ok' place for me to pump.

 That day and the next, during my pumping sessions, I literally sat in that room and cried a little missing my baby.
 Then I smiled, thanking the universe for allowing me to continue to nourish my growing baby for as long as I choose to.